-Toilet system of the planning area is mostly categorized as pucca and katcha.
+Toilet system of the study area is mostly categorized as pucca and katcha.
 In spite of this, Paurashava has a modest development of pucca toilets in government zones.
 Sewerage system has not been introduced on a trial basis as to their popularity and acceptance.
 Ownership of toilets varies widely in most of the study areas.
 Most of the households have their own toilets and at the same time there is joint toilets found in slum areas.
 Sanitary toilets or pucca toilets are comparatively good in all the Wards.
-Only 13% katcha toilet is found in the Paurashava and owner of those toilets are poor people.
-The overwhelming head of the households responded service quality is not satisfactory as most of the utility facilities are absent.
+About 70% Pucca toilet is found in the Paurashava and owner of those toilets are poor people.